Pokémon Go: Trainer Battles

-Team Go Rocket battles
+Team GO Rocket battles

 In July 2019, Pokémon Go introduced Team GO Rocket battles.
-Team GO Rocket NPCs could be battled at PokéStops indicated with it twitching and being a dark color or in Team GO Rocket Balloons which follow the player on the map.
-After victory, the player has the opportunity to capture a "Shadow Pokémon" which are relatively low-leveled, angry-looking Pokémon.
-Shadow Pokemon have a higher attack stat but a lower defense stat than a normal Pokémon.
-After capture, the player can choose to purify the Shadow Pokémon.
-Purified Pokémon are higher-leveled than their Shadow counterparts, can learn an exclusive move when purified, and need fewer candies to evolve.
+Team GO Rocket NPCs could be fought at certain PokéStops (indicated by their twitching movements and dark color instead of blue) or in Team GO Rocket Balloons, which appear in the sky and follow the player on the map.
+After victory, the player has the opportunity to capture a "Shadow Pokémon", which are relatively low-level, angry-looking Pokémon.
+Shadow Pokémon have a bonus to their attack but a penalty in their defense compared to a normal Pokémon.
+After capture, the player has the choice to purify the Shadow Pokémon.
+Purification of the Pokémon improves its level and stats from its Shadow counterparts, and it also can learn an exclusive move when purified and requires fewer candies to evolve.